codatio/codat-docs/docs/commerce/overview.md

 video_text: What is Sync for Commerce?
 ---

 Accounting for sales is a major pain point for merchants.
-It usually involves manually porting data from Point of Sale (POS), Payment, and eCommerce platforms into accounting software
+It usually involves them manually replicating data from Point of Sale (POS), Payment, and eCommerce platforms in their accounting software.
+This is often done via multiple manual bulk data downloads and data manipulation in spreadsheets and in the software.

-(usually via multiple manual bulk data downloads and manipulation in spreadsheets and within the Accounting software itself).
-The labour-intensive nature of this work means it is typically done one infrequently, leaving many merchants unable to leverage their Accounting software to effectively understand their business’ performance.
+The labour-intensive nature of this work means it is typically done infrequently, leaving many merchants unable to leverage their accounting software to understand their business’s performance.

-**Sync for Commerce automatically replicates and reconciles sales data from a merchant’s ‘source’ POS, Payments and eCommerce systems into their Accounting software.
-This eliminates manual processing by merchants, and transforms their ability run and grow their business.**
+**Sync for Commerce automatically replicates and reconciles sales data from a merchant’s source PoS, Payments, and eCommerce systems into their accounting software.
+This eliminates manual processing by merchants and transforms their ability to run and grow their business.**

-We do all the heavy lifting, integrating with merchant’s systems and mapping merchant’s data according to accounting best practices so it shows up in their Accounting software in a way that is useful to them and their book-keeper or accountant.
+We do all the heavy lifting, integrating with merchant’s systems and mapping their data according to accounting best practices.
+As a result, it shows up in their accounting software in a way that is useful to them and their bookkeeper or accountant.

 ## Why use Sync for Commerce?